-The hacker ethic and the spirit of the information age, by Pekka Himanen, was one of these essays that had a big influence on my early yo.
-It resonated with how I felt about a lot of things: discovery & learning as a fundamental part of myself or work attached to meaning are two that I remember now.
-It was the first time I thought about how we divide life into chunks of time, more or less isolated.
+The Hacker Ethic and the Spirit of the Information Age, by Pekka Himanen, was one of those essays that had a big influence on my early years.
+It resonated with how I felt about a lot of things: the joy of learning and work that has a purpose are two that I remember now.
+It was the first time I had thought about how we compartmentalize our lives into chunks of time, which are more or less isolated.

-One thing I didn’t realize at the time was who this essay was written for: a generation of individuals, with friends & family, but that see themselves as the unit of life in Earth.
-Given that the book defined the spirit that has driven one of the major social and cultural changes of the human race, this is no minor issue.
-As Jack Sparrow in the Pirates of the Caribbean, this generation had a mindset of fighting for their liberty against companies and governments.
-As individuals.
+One thing I didn’t realize at the time was who this essay was written for: a generation of individuals, with friends & family, but that see themselves self-contained, as units of life on Earth.
+Given that the book defined the zeitgeist that has driven one of the major social and cultural changes of the human race, this is no minor issue.
+Like Jack Sparrow in the Pirates of the Caribbean, this generation had a mindset of fighting for their liberty against companies and governments – as individuals.

-That attitude towards life, I believe, is one of the reasons why the products we create and consume are tailored for the individual and not for the communities: we have a personal music account, a personal pictures account, a personal mail account, etc. Solutions that take the group into account are rare and mostly exist for production-driven organizations (companies or volunteer based bodies), but less for leisure or consumption communities.
+This attitude towards life, I believe, is one of the reasons why the products we create and consume are tailored to the individual and not to the communities: we have a personal music account, a personal pictures account, a personal email account, etc. Solutions that take the group into account are rare and mostly exist for production-driven organizations (companies or volunteer based bodies), but less for leisure or consumer communities.

-I, for one, look forward to a future more community-oriented.
+I, for one, look forward to a more community-centered future.
 What specific shapes it will take is something that only we can invent; so let’s do it.